WICG/ua-client-hints/draft-west-ua-client-hints.md

 ## Secure Transport

-Client Hints will not be delivered to non-secure endpoints (see the secure transport requirements in Section 2.2.1 of {{I-D.ietf-httpwg-client-hints}}).
+Client Hints will not be delivered to non-secure endpoints (see the secure transport requirements in Section 2.2.1 of {{I-D.ietf-httpbis-client-hints}}).
 This means that user agent information will not be leaked over plaintext channels, reducing the opportunity for network attackers to build a profile of a given agent's behavior over time.

 ## Delegation

-Client Hints will be delegated from top-level pages via Feature Policy (once a few patches against Fetch and Client Hints and Feature Poilicy land.
-This reduces the likelyhood that user agent information will be delivered along with subresource requests, which reduces the potential for passive fingerprinting.
+Client Hints will be delegated from top-level pages via Feature Policy (once a few patches against Fetch and Client Hints and Feature Policy land.
+This reduces the likelihood that user agent information will be delivered along with subresource requests, which reduces the potential for passive fingerprinting.